apollographql/apollo-server/docs/source/features/plugins.md

   plugins: [
     {
-      /* The `requestDidStart` will be called when the request has started processing and more granular events — like `parsingDidStart` below — are executed when those particular events occur. */ requestDidStart(requestContext) {
+      /* `requestDidStart` fires when a request has started processing.
+More granular events — like `parsingDidStart` below — fire as the request processes. */

-        /* Request-specific scope can be created here and used in more granular lifecycle events below. */

-        return {
+      requestDidStart(requestContext) {

+        /* Define functions that respond to request-specific lifecycle events here. */ return {

           parsingDidStart(requestContext) {
             /* This `parsingDidStart` lifecycle event is
-               called when parsing begins, but scoped within the `requestDidStart` server lifecycle event. */
+               called when parsing begins, and is scoped within the `requestDidStart` server lifecycle event. */
+            console.log('Parsing started!')
           },

         }